 In 1974, Nicolae Ceaușescu became President of the Socialist Republic of Romania.

-The Romania men's handball team won the world championship in 1974.
+The Romanian men's handball team won the world championship in 1974.

 Steaua București won the EHF Champions League in 1977.

-Bucharest Metro, the only underground railway system, was opened in 1979.
+In 1979, the Bucharest Metro, the only underground railway system, was opened.

 Dinamo București reached the UEFA Champions League semi-final in 1984.

-Romanian-born Holocaust survivor Elie Wiesel received the Nobel Peace Prize in 1986.
+In 1986, Romanian-born Holocaust survivor Elie Wiesel received the Nobel Peace Prize.

 Steaua București became the first Eastern European team to win the UEFA Champions League in 1986.

-In December 1989, protests that began in Timișoara escalated into a national uprising against the communist regime, leading to the execution of Ceaușescu and his wife.
+In December 1989, a protest in Timișoara escalated into a national uprising against the communist regime, resulting in the execution of Ceaușescu and his wife.

-Since December 1989, Romania has pursued a policy of strengthening relations with the West.
+Since December 1989, Romania has strengthened relations with the West, particularly the United States and the EU.

-After 1989, the country experienced a decade of economic instability and decline.
+After 1989, Romania experienced a decade of economic instability and decline.

 After the Romanian Revolution of 1989, a significant number of Romanians emigrated to other European countries, North America or Australia.

-Steaua București was the runner-up in the UEFA Champions League in 1989.
+Steaua București were runners-up in the UEFA Champions League in 1989.

-In May 1990, the first free elections in Romania since 1937 were held, resulting in Iliescu winning the presidency.
+In May 1990, the first free elections in Romania since 1937 were held, with Iliescu winning the presidency.

 Dinamo București reached the UEFA Cup Winners' Cup semi-final in 1990.